Wednesday, May 16, 2012

 Some witnesses continue the story, however.
 As the firefight continued, with the patrol cut off from the rest of the US force, ammunition began running low.
 Sabo then repeatedly exposed himself to enemy fire in order to retrieve ammunition from the American dead and wounded, and redistributed it among the combat effectives still engaged with the NVA.
 By nightfall, the reserve platoon of B Company broke through as medevac helicopters began landing to extract the wounded, drawing heavy fire from the NVA.
 Sabo stepped into the open to provide covering fire for the helicopters as they sought to recover two of his wounded comrades, and continued to fire until his ammunition was exhausted.
 He was killed by the NVA while trying to reload.
 The ambush resulted in 7 KIA and 28 WIA.

-"The wheels of the gods grind slowly", but Sergeant Sabo has finally received the recommendation that he deserved.
+"The wheels of the gods grind slowly", but Sergeant Sabo has finally received the commendation that he deserved.

 No comments: